|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 1: Arrive in Windhoek, Namibia

-Met on arrival in Windhoek and transfer to our hotel.
-This evening, we will meet for dinner and orientation.
+You are met on arrival in Windhoek and transferred to your hotel.
+This evening, we will meet for dinner and your orientation.
 Overnight in Windhoek.

 Day 2: To Sossusvlei

-This morning we drive westwards towards Sesriem enjoying a picnic lunch en route.
+This morning we drive westward towards Sesriem, enjoying a picnic lunch enroute.
 Sesriem is the gateway to the world's highest sand dunes at Sossusvlei.

 Day 3: Sesriem and Sossusvlei

 Today we visit the world's highest and most picturesque sand dunes at Sossusvlei.
-Sossusvlei itself is a huge ephemeral pan set amid red sand dunes which tower as much as 200 meters above the valley floor and over 300 meters over the underlying strata.
+Sossusvlei itself is a huge ephemeral pan set amid red/orange sand dunes which tower as much as 300 meters over the underlying strata.
 It would not be unusual to see gemsbok and ostriches roaming over the sand.
 The best way to get a feel for this "sea of sand" is to climb one of the dunes.
 The view will leave you in awe.
 Overnight near Sesriem.